sarisabban/SinfNet/README.md

 **Contributing to our dataset**
 If you would like to add images to our dataset (any type of microscopic organism) make sure that each species has 200 annotated images where each image is sharp and taken from a bright-field light microscope at 400x magnification.
 Please contact me so we can work together.

+## Nematode Biomass Approximation:
+`python SinfNet.py --biomass W H D w h P` or `python SinfNet.py -B 1000 1000 100 256 256 15892`

+Where W is the width of the image in μm, H is the hight of the image in μm, D is the depth of the image in μm, w is the width of the image in pixels, h is the hight of the image in pixels, P is the number of white (positive detection) pixels in the detection/prediction output of the UNet semantic segmentation neural network.

 ## Table of commands:
 |Command                                                                                          |Description                                                                |
 |-------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|